dotnet/docs/docs/core/compatibility/core-libraries/5.0/createcountersetinstance-throws-invalidoperation.md

 ---
-title: "Breaking change: CounterSet.CreateCounterSetInstance now throws InvalidOperationException if instance already exists"
+title: "Breaking change: CreateCounterSetInstance throws InvalidOperationException if instance already exists"
-description: Learn about the .NET 5.0 breaking change in core .NET libraries where ." ms.date: 11/01/2020
+description: Learn about the .NET 5.0 breaking change in core .NET libraries where CounterSet.CreateCounterSetInstance throws a different exception if the counter already exists. ms.date: 11/01/2020
 ---
 # CounterSet.CreateCounterSetInstance now throws InvalidOperationException if instance already exists